August 20, 2013 / Gold-filled Info

 Q: Can you explain why gold-filled cannot be resoldered or repaired?
 It doesn't rework like gold or silver.
 Most jewelers won't repair a gold-filled piece.
 Thank you! - Bronwyn

 A: Since gold filled is a layered product soldering will melt the gold and brass at the point where heat is applied.
 This can either burn off the surface gold or alloy it into the brass core.
-Either way, you end up with exposed brass on the surface of the jewelry piece that will quickly blacken and contrast with the surrounding gold.
-Once brass from the gold-filled is exposed the only solution is to plate over the entire jewelry piece to recover the brass and even out coloration.
-Depending on the construction of the jewelry and the presence of stones or beads, the plating may not be possible.
+Either way, you end up with exposed brass on the surface of the piece that will quickly blacken and contrast with the surrounding gold.
+Once brass from the gold-filled is exposed, the only solution is to plate over the entire piece to recover the brass and even out coloration.
+Depending on the construction of the design and the presence of stones or beads, the plating may not be possible.
 Moreover, plating is rarely done in house at jewelry stores so this is a service they would have to outsource at great expense.
-Read our article Soldering Gold-Filled Jewelry for more information.
+Read our article Soldering Gold-Filled for more information.

 Q: Hi, how can you get scratches out of a gold fill pendant?
 A home remedy would be perfect but if not what are other ways to do so? - Ja